mtsamis/box2d-benchmarks/src/box2d-optimized/README.md

 [Box2D](https://github.com/erincatto/box2d) is a 2D physics engine for games, developed and maintained by Erin Catto.

-*Box2D-optimized* is a Box2D fork that aims to offer much improved perfromance and scalability, while maintining a similar API and feature set.
+*Box2D-optimized* is a Box2D fork that aims to offer improved perfromance and scalability, while maintining a similar API and feature set.
 This library merges commits from upstream Box2D regularly in order to be up to date.

-There are a lot of under-the-hood changes in order to achieve this stated speedup, which are described in my document for optimizing Box2D: *TBA*
+A collection of various benchmarks and graphs showcasing the performance improvement can be found in the [box2d-benchmarks](https://github.com/mtsamis/box2d-benchmarks#results) repository.

-A collection of various benchmarks and graphs showcasing the performance improvement can be found in the [box2d-benchmarks](https://github.com/mtsamis/box2d-benchmarks) repository.
+There are a lot of under-the-hood changes in order to achieve this stated speedup, which are described in my dissertation for optimizing Box2D: [optimizing-box2d](https://github.com/mtsamis/optimizing-box2d-dissertation/blob/main/optimizing-box2d.pdf)

 ## Contributing